lubuper/42cursus/cub3d/README.md

 Beyond the sheer technicality of graphics programming, the cub3D project was a masterclass in code structure, efficient memory management, and the art of algorithmic problem-solving.
 It was an adventure that not only honored the legacy of a game that shaped an entire genre but also pushed me to the forefront of software development and design thinking.

+Thank you to my collaboration partner Alexandre Barbosa and to Joao Caetano who helped us revamping our ray-casting algorithm.

 ## HOW TO USE
 #### COMPILATION AND EXECUTION
 #### 1º - Clone the repository